wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 initial release - however, it is the most important feature on the list so keep an eye out for any updates

 == Changelog ==

+= 1.0.1 =
+* 2015-05-11
+* Fixed logic bug with users last online, it now correctly works out how many users were online in the past x hours

 = 1.0 =
 * 2015-05-10